gabevanmetre/DadLauncher/README.md

 The script uses this to determine if the game is already installed and whether to prompt for updates (when a newer version archive is found).

 <h3>⚙️ Setup Instructions</h3>
+    Compile with Win-PS2EXE (but keep reading before you do)

-    Add GameLaunch Shortcut.lnk to Playnite as a custom emulator.
+    Add DadLauncher.exe to Playnite as a custom emulator.

     Set all PC game shortcuts to launch through this emulator.